 Wyoming Teacher Colleges and Degrees Online Guide

 Wyoming requires all aspiring teachers complete a teacher preparation program from an accredited school in order to work in the state’s school system.
 The guide found below is a useful tool for finding teaching schools in Wyoming.
-In order to find the best option for your individual career goals, this page contains a table of top-rated teaching programs, a list of accredited teacher preparation programs, and student reviews.
+In order to find the best option for your individual career goals, this page contains lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 Whether you are looking to start a new career as a teacher or fresh out of college, use this guide to help you find the best teaching program for your individual needs.